-(1) In accordance with Clause 6.21(7) of the Sydney LEP 2012, the consent authority may grant up to 10% additional floor space or height to a building where design excellence is achieved through a competitive design process.
+- (1) In accordance with Clause 6.21D of the Sydney LEP 2012, the consent authority may grant up to 10% additional floor space or height to a building where design excellence is achieved through a competitive design process. - (1A) In accordance with Clause 6.21E of the Sydney LEP 2012, the consent authority may grant up to 50% additional floor space where a building demonstrates design excellence through an architectural design competition.